spectrum-health-systems/tingen-documentation/.github/apcp/apcp_Roadmap.md

 # apcp_Roadmap for Tingen projects

-> This is not the offcial roadmap!
+> This is not the [official roadmap](../../Roadmaps/ROADMAP_tingen-web-service.md)!

+# Tingen-WebService

-# TingenNX
+# Tingen-WebServiceNX

-* Tingen Web Service NX
+Tingen Web Service NX will be based on .NET.